-This case study is about how I applied the various aspects of Chinese cooking (my hobby) to business.
+This case study is about how I applied the various aspects of Chinese cooking (my hobby) to business and community development.
 And how it improved both my creativity and ability to innovate.
 In the creation of FAQ Support, much of what I learned from Chinese cooking, helped me to think through new paradigms for the complex world of small business, non-profits and their communities.
 Food is one common denominator.

 What’s Chinese cooking got to do with creativity

 For me, food is an experience.
-It is both a science and an art form meant to be savoured and enjoyed, just like owning a business.
+It is both a science and an art form meant to be savoured and enjoyed, just like owning a business in a community you like.
 When you have a passion for food, you also like talking about the creative and innovative aspects of it.
 If you are feeling a little low, frustrated or need inspiration for your business, then this case study may help.

-It was not that many years ago a woman who wished to work had very limited choices available to them.
-My wife recalled having only three real options nursing, teaching or secretarial work, she chose to nurse.
-Now, of course, it is very different the choices of work available to women are the same as those open to men.
+It was not that many years ago, a woman who wished to work had minimal choices available to them.
+My wife recalled having only three real options for nursing, teaching or secretarial work; she chose to nurse.
+Now, of course, it is very different the choices of career available to women are the same as those open to men.
 Because of the changes that have taken place in the world, there have been thousands of new types of jobs opening up.
 Similar changes have taken place in our eating habits with the influx of migrants from around the world.
-Changes have taken place in our lifestyles we no longer eat just ‘meat and three vegetables’.
+Changes have taken place in our lifestyle; we no longer eat just ‘meat and three vegetables’.

-About thirty-five years ago I was looking for a change in lifestyle and a way of becoming more involved with my family.
-I looked at Chinese cooking because it was thousands of years old, so assumed it must have had some great qualities.
-I had discovered a new hobby, something that was totally foreign to me.
 With Chinese cooking, I could involve my children in learning this ancient culture.
 As a bonus, it would hopefully give my family and friends some new experiences and new ways of looking at things.
 We started purchasing Chinese cookbooks, ingredients and utensils.
-By doing so added another dimension to our lifestyle which is still going today.
+By doing so added another dimension to our lifestyle, which is still going today.

-As my knowledge grew about China and Chinese cooking, so did my knowledge of just how this great cuisine related to lifestyle and business.
-I certainly had plenty of time to think about it while I was doing all the chopping and cutting and other intricate preparations required.
+As my knowledge grew about China and Chinese cooking, so did my awareness of just how this excellent cuisine related to lifestyle and business.
+I certainly had plenty of time to think about my business while I was doing all the chopping and cutting and other intricate preparations required.
 I remember working out one day that I performed approximately three thousand actions to prepare one meal for twelve people.

 The climate of China ranges from sub-arctic to sub-tropical.
-It has a wide range of different climates, soil types, provinces and fiercely independent traditions.
-No wonder there is such a large and diverse variety of Chinese dishes.
-A diversity that rivals the diversity of businesses and ways of doing business.
+It has a wide range of different environments, soil types, provinces and fiercely independent traditions.
+No wonder there is such a large and diverse variety of Chinese dishes—a diversity which rivals the diversity of businesses and ways of doing business.

-Four major regions with twenty-nine provinces in China providing plenty of variety:
+Four significant regions with twenty-nine provinces in China providing plenty of variety:

-- Northern or Peking – Centred on Beijing where they use minimal seasonings, lots of noodles and bread.
-It has many unique dishes because of the Mongolian influence.
-Also influenced by chefs continually presenting their dishes to the Emperors of the day.
+- Northern or Peking – Centred in Beijing where they use minimal seasonings, lots of noodles and bread.
+It has many unique dishes because of Mongolian influence.
+They are also influenced by chefs continually presenting their dishes to the Emperors of the day.

 - Western or Szechwan – This region has highly spiced flavours from the intensity of their famous, chillies and peppercorns.

-- Eastern or Fukien – The Fukien province has lightly seasoned marinated and generally richer dishes.
+- Eastern or Fukien – The Fukien province has lightly seasoned marinated and generally more sumptuous dishes.

-- Southern or Cantonese – Has its subtle flavours, clear sauces and where rice is the staple accompaniment.
+- Southern or Cantonese – Has its subtle flavours, bright sauces and where rice is the staple accompaniment.

 China has aridness and harshness in some of its regions.
-Consequently, the Chinese have developed highly sophisticated methods of drying and preserving food with many of the old methods still in use today.
-When you look at this diversity you see the enormous number of different ingredients.
-This leads to a very large number of businesses required in their value chain, to grow the crops, process and market them and eventually preparing them for consumption.
+Consequently, the Chinese have developed highly sophisticated methods of drying and preserving food with many of the old techniques still in use today.
+When you look at this diversity, you see the enormous number of different ingredients.
+It leads to a considerable amount of businesses required in their value chain, to grow the crops, process and market them and eventually preparing them for consumption.

 How do you describe your business?

-When describing successful businesses you can also say they have individuality, creativity and inventiveness of their character.
-By applying the Chinese cooking characteristics and principles to your businesses, you can come up with significantly improved outcomes.
-The unique style and simplicity of Chinese cooking provide much wisdom for us to all learn from.
+When describing successful businesses or communities, you can also say they have individuality, creativity and inventiveness of their character.
+By applying the Chinese cooking characteristics and principles to your business, you can come up with significantly improved outcomes.
+The unique style and simplicity of Chinese cooking provide much wisdom for us to learn.

-Despite a 5,000-year-old heritage Chinese cooking is very relevant today.
-Variety, healthy eating, simple or complex as you choose.
-It can be quick to prepare or in the case of Peking duck you can actually start with the breeding and growing of the ducks.
+Despite a 5,000-year-old heritage, Chinese cooking is very relevant today.
+You can have variety, healthy eating, simple or complex as you choose.
+It can be quick to prepare, or in the case of Peking Duck, you can start with the breeding and growing of the ducks.
 Chinese food is commonly regarded as the ideal food for our modern times, being high in protein and complex carbohydrates and low in calories.
-Meat plays a secondary part to vegetables, particularly the starchy varieties.
-Grains are widely used, particularly rice and for making noodles along with soybeans and their derivatives.
-Most of the elements of a good diet can be combined in one single Chinese dish.
+Meat plays a secondary part in vegetables, particularly the starchy varieties.
+Grains are used extensively, particularly rice and for making noodles along with soybeans and their derivatives.
+Most of the elements of a proper diet can be in one single Chinese dish.
 Naturally, their cooking and eating methods are also conducive to good health.
-Recent reports are quite damming of western food, as oriental people start to eat it and put on weight.
+Recent reports are quite damming of western food, as Asian people start to eat it and put on weight.

 Chinese food is the ideal food for modern times, is your business ideal?